-For some time, I had been following someone named Jordan Peterson.
+For some time, I had been listening to lectures given by someone named Jordan Peterson.
 For the purposes of this blog, who he is doesn’t matter.
 What matters is that through following him I wound up listening to his daughter, Mikhaila Peterson, as she provided an update on Jordan’s health.
 Both Jordan and Mikhaila promote something called The Lion Diet.
 That, in a very short summary, is a meat-only diet.
 Mikhaila talks about how it helped her when she was all but crippled with auto-immune issues including mysterious forms of arthritis.
 She also mentions that it helped to get rid of her skin issues.
 Jordan also overcame significant health issues by following this way of eating.

 I have psoriasis.
 I also have some arthritis in my knees and hips.
 Through my life, I have always been one of those people that can and will eat anything.
 I always believed that I was lucky that ‘I was born with a cast iron stomach’.
 And, that’s true.
 What I didn’t know was how much my diet was impacting my psoriasis and arthritis.
 I started out by doing a week of research on the Carnivore Diet (eating only animal kingdom foods).
 I found a lot of people use Carnivore as a cleanse of sorts.
 They call it an elimination diet.
 Eating that way for 90 days cleans out a lot of the crap in your system from processed foods.
 I decided that I would try it.
 In order to fully understand the impact on my psoriasis, I stopped using the prescription (corticosteroid) spray that I have been using for years.
 Instead, I decided to use only Aveeno moisturizer.

 I started slowly, in late February 2020 …..

 - Week 1 – Stopped eating processed foods (including restaurant food), sugar, grains and most dairy (I still eat butter and cheese)